LSSI-ETH/plmfit/README.md

       source venv/bin/activate
       ```
    - For SCRUM setups (Euler):
       Load a python module to subsequently be able to install PLMFit.
-For example, in ETH Euler:
+For example, in ETH Euler Cluster:
       ```bash
       module load stack/2024-06 gcc/12.2.0
       module load python/3.11.6